Jesse-21/universe/README.md

 # Universe, a BEB Dimension Host Implementation

+**Note (2/18/2023): We are in the process of attempting to open-source our BEBverse server instead of implementing a server from scratch, wait for further details**

 Universe is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension Host.
 Universes are open-source dimension hosts for [BEB, an open messaging protocol](https://github.com/bebverse/protocol).

 This is an early work and will be subject to heavy changes, see our [Github Issues](https://github.com/bebverse/dimension/issues) if you wish to contribute.